AdobeDocs/document-cloud-mobile.en/help/acrobat-guide/shared/liquidmode-en.md

    >[!NOTE]
    >
-   >If your file does not convert to [!DNL Adobe Liquid Mode], tap on the overflow icon in the top menu, and select Provide Feedback on Adobe Liquid Mode.
+   >If your file does not convert to Liquid Mode, tap on the overflow icon in the top menu, and select Provide Feedback on Adobe Liquid Mode.

 ,,,